 Increased Project Control:

-As per the SCRUM methodology, teams will focus and commits on tasks based on sprints.
+As per the SCRUM methodology, teams will focus and commits to tasks based on sprints.
 This process is repeated during the project execution.
 This gives an ability for the team to go through three main topics.

 What has been completed so far?